MUSA-620-Spring-2018/MUSA-620-Week-5/README.md

 3. Go back to the code we went through in class and make sure you are using the right syntax.
 4. Generically, if you are getting an error and you are not sure what it means, try running the query in QGIS or PGAdmin.
 If it works, the problem is with R. If it doesn't work, the problem is with PostGIS.
 In this case, the error message you see in QGIS/PGAdmin will likely give you more information than the one you are seeing in R.
 5. Search for the error message in Google.
-6. Ask for help in Slack -- please include the full command that is causing the error as well as the full error message.
+6. Ask for help in Slack -- please include the command that is causing the error as well as the full error message.

 Other helpful PostGIS commands:
 * Add "EXPLAIN" before your SQL query to see the steps PostGIS will take to run it